ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 Now that your Grafana workspace is set up and connected to your compliance data (as outlined in the Deployment Guide), let's focus on creating dashboards that drive compliance decisions.

+> **Important:** The Grafana interface may have changed since this guide was written.
+You'll need to first install the Athena plugin from the Apps section before you can connect to your compliance data.
+Follow the steps in the Deployment Guide for the most up-to-date instructions.

 ### Step 1: Create Dashboard Variables - Where GRC Professionals Excel

 This is what separates basic compliance reporting from professional GRC dashboards.
 Variables make your dashboard interactive and powerful for risk-based decision making:

-1. Create a new dashboard and click the gear icon for settings
+1. Create a new dashboard by clicking on **Dashboards** in the left sidebar and then **+ New Dashboard**
+2. Click the gear icon in the top right for dashboard settings
-2. Go to the **Variables** tab and add these essential compliance filters:
+3. Go to the **Variables** tab and click **Add variable**
+4. Add these essential compliance filters:

 **Severity Variable**:
 ```sql